Update – July 25, 2021

-Many doctors have been offering telehealth (video or virtual appointments).
+Some doctors may offer telehealth (video or virtual appointments).
 If that is an option, ask your insurance company if telehealth is covered under your plan.
 And if you have Medicare, you might be able to have a virtual visit with your doctor.
-The government has expanded the coverage of telehealth services during the COVID-19 crisis.
+The government expanded the coverage of telehealth services during the COVID-19 pandemic.

 1. Chhiba, K.D., Patel, G.B., Vu, T.H.T, Chen, M.M., Guo, A., Kudlaty, E., Mai, Q., Yeh, C., Muhammad, L.N., Harris, K.E., Bochner, B.S., Grammar, L.C., Greenberger, P.A., Kalhan, R., Kuang, F.L., Saltoun, C.A., Schleimer, R.P., Stevens, W.W., & Peters, A.T.
 (2020).
 Prevalence and characterization of asthma in hospitalized and non-hospitalized patients with COVID-19, Journal of Allergy and Clinical Immunology. https://doi.org/10.1016/j.jaci.2020.06.010.